exasol/extension-manager/doc/design/design.md

 ## Installation and Metadata

 Extensions don't store their own metadata.
 Instead they read information about existing adapter scripts, connection definitions and virtual schemas from the Exasol database itself.
-In most cases this is implemented by querying Exasols metadata tables.
+In most cases this is implemented by querying Exasol's metadata tables.

-Holwever, for example for reading back the credentials,that are stored in a connection, we use a temporary UDF that reads back the secret value.
+However, for example for reading back the credentials stored in a connection, we use a temporary UDF that reads back the secret value.

 ### Installation Process of a Document Virtual Schema